CPK Insurance

 • Rhode Island businesses with 1 or more employees are required to carry workers' compensation; sole proprietors and partners are exempt from that rule.

-• Rhode Island requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect office rentals in Providence, Warwick, and other local markets.
+• Most commercial leases in Rhode Island require proof of general liability coverage, which can affect office rentals in Providence, Warwick, and other local markets.

 • Commercial auto liability minimums in Rhode Island are $25,000/$50,000/$25,000 if a business vehicle is used for client visits or onsite interpretation travel.